bhardwajtulsiram/capstone-banking-java-project/README.md

 ## Executing the Pipeline

 1. **Configure Jenkins:**
-   - Create credentials for DockerHub and Ansible
+   - Create credentials for DockerHub, Ansible and SonarQube
    - Configure a pipeline job using the `Jenkinsfile` in this repo

 2. **Run the Pipeline:**